 However, you are allowed to promote your content on social media platforms such as Facebook and other quality traffic platforms are considered NOT a violation even to the extent of boosting your blog posts.
 Read more for understanding the landing page experience.

-There is so much money to be made with Google AdSense account no doubt.
+There is so much money to be made with a Google AdSense account no doubt.
 The issue is, how to maintain your account for a long time without regularly getting into trouble which will lead to getting your account banned.

 In recent years, Google AdSense has evolved so much with a lot of improvements making it easy for publishers to display ads and make money.
-At the same time, these updates also come with strict regulations which need to be avoided at all cost as we indicated above.
+At the same time, these updates also come with strict regulations which need to be avoided at all costs as we indicated above.

-If you have ever had any issues with your AdSense account, please share with us in the comment section so we can update this post and help others avoid the same problems.
+If you have ever had any issues with your AdSense account, please share them with us in the comment section so we can update this post and help others avoid the same problems.